keystonejs/keystone/docs/guides/prisma.md

 > **Note:** You currently need to provide `DATABASE_URL` as an environment variable due to an [issue](https://github.com/prisma/prisma/issues/3750) in Prisma.

-When prisma connects to your database it will generate a Prisma schema and then generate and run a migration to set up your database with all the required tables.
+When prisma connects to your database it will generate a [Prisma schema file](https://www.prisma.io/docs/reference/tools-and-interfaces/prisma-schema) and then generate and run a migration to set up your database with all the required tables.

 ## Changing your schema

 During development you will want to be regularly making changes to your Keystone schema as your data model evolves.

 Add a new field to your current list:

 ```diff